hazalkoom/smartCart/README.md

 This project emphasizes clean, maintainable, and **DRY (Don't Repeat Yourself)** code.
 The architecture is designed for scalability and separation of concerns.

 * **Microservice-Inspired:** The core API (Node.js) and the ML service (Python) are two separate applications that communicate via HTTP, allowing them to be developed, deployed, and scaled independently.
 * **Service Layer Pattern:** Controllers are kept "thin" and clean.
-They only handle the HTTP request and response, while all business logic (database calls, error checking) is delegated to a separate **Service Layer** (e.g., `authService.js`).
+They only handle the HTTP request and response, while all business logic (database calls, error checking) is delegated to a separate **Service Layer** (e.g., `authService.js`, `categoryService.js`).
 * **Centralized Error Handling:** A single `errorMiddleware` catches all errors from anywhere in the application.
-It formats them into a consistent JSON response, preventing crashes and providing clean, machine-readable error codes.
+It formats them into a consistent JSON response (as defined in PRD 6.11), preventing crashes and providing clean, machine-readable error codes.
 * **Async Error Wrapper:** A simple `asyncHandler` utility wraps all asynchronous functions.
 This completely eliminates the need for repetitive `try...catch` blocks in every controller and middleware.
+* **Route-Level Validation:** Incoming request bodies are validated *at the route level* using `express-validator`.
+This stops bad data at the "front door" before it ever reaches the controllers or services, keeping them clean.
 * **Secure by Default:** The `userModel` is designed for security.
 It automatically hashes passwords *before* saving and automatically hides the hashed password from *all* database queries (`select: false`).

 ---